Footnotes by Foot Surgery Expert

 Lateral view weightbearing.
 This view provides information about the alignment of the hindfoot which may be affected by the condition

 Medial oblique (MO).
-This view provides information about the joint spaces, the lesser metatarsophalangeal and metatarso-cuneifom joints.
+This view provides information about the joint spaces, the lesser metatarsophalangeal.
 Especially when evaluating osteoarthritis.

 Antony N Wilkinson MSc, FCPodS, Consultant Podiatric Surgeon, please click here to visit profile.